BishopFox/BrokenHill/README.md

 #### --force-python-tokenizer

 Uses the Python tokenizer even if the model supports a non-Python tokenizer.
 The non-Python tokenizer is the default where it exists because it's usually faster.
 Some models seem to include incomplete non-Python tokenizers that cause the script to crash, and this may allow them to be used.

+#### --enable-hardcoded-tokenizer-workarounds

+Enable the undocumented, hardcoded tokenizer workarounds that the original developers introduced for some models.
+May improve (or worsen) the results if the path to the model and/or tokenizer includes any of the following strings:

+* `oasst-sft-6-llama-30b`
+* `guanaco`
+* `llama-2`
+* `falcon`

+#### --missing-pad-token-replacement [unk/bos/eos]

+Enable a more flexible version of the undocumented tokenizer workaround that the original developers included (which is no longer used by default).
+The original logic would always cause the "end of string" token to be used if the tokenizer did not define a padding token.
+This option allows a value to be selected from three options:

+* `unk` - use the "unknown token" token
+* `bos` - use the "beginning of string" token
+* `eos` - use the "end of string" token

+If this option is not specified, an undefined padding token will be left as-is.

 ### Examples